-Addressing Opportunity and Inequity in Gifted Education
+Addressing Inequity in Gifted Education

 Three young students sitting at their desks in a classroom.
 Two students have their hand raised.

-Addressing Opportunity and Inequity in Gifted Education
+Addressing Inequity in Gifted Education

 – Advanced Academics Program Coordinator from a school district in the Southeastern United States